danielrjames/Vue-Auth/README.md

 # vue-auth

-This is a sample Vue Spa that uses Vuex for authentication.
+This is a sample Vue Spa (default cli 3) that uses Vuex for authentication.